Rescale CLI Tutorial

 rescale-cli sync -j CeModAuthenticated as <user>@rescale.comSyncing output files

 -s flags to download only specific files.

--f flag uses "glob" searching (On client side) while
+-f flag uses "glob" searching (On client side, bash only) while

 -s uses "string pattern" searching (On server side).
 Additionally, you can also use

 *is a wildcard that will match any string of characters and